-But it is in any case rather evident that the fundamental underlying reason of the risk that the international nuclear-weapon non-proliferation regime collapse is the unwillingness of the nuclear-weapon countries - in primis, the two nuclear-weapon superpowers, USA and Russia - to make serious progress towards fulfilling their part of the NPT bargain, namely the eventual elimination of their nuclear-weapon arsenals.
-It is in fact obvious that only in the context of a nuclear-weapon-free world -- in which no country reserves the privilege to possess its own nuclear arsenal -- the arguments for acquiring nuclear weapons that demagogues raise and public opinion now eagerly listen to in various geopolitical contexts -- based on the powerful rejoinder: "why should we exercise restraint if others do not?" -- could be effectively countered.
-To bolster the nuclear non-proliferation regime an overall global consensus must be internationally established, founded on a universally shared norm and entailing a cooperative framework based on a common interest: to prevent any country, and any subnational group -- if necessary by force, with the backing of the entire international community -- from acquiring nuclear weaponry and/or the capability to manufacture nuclear-explosive devices.
+But it is in any case rather evident that the fundamental underlying reason of the risk that the international nuclear-weapon non-proliferation regime collapse is the unwillingness of the nuclear-weapon countries - in primis the two nuclear-weapon superpowers, USA and Russia - to make serious progress towards fulfilling their part of the NPT bargain, namely the eventual elimination of their nuclear-weapon arsenals.
+It is in fact obvious that only in the context of a nuclear-weapon-free world -- in which no country reserves the privilege to possess its own nuclear weaponry -- the arguments for acquiring nuclear weapons that demagogues raise and public opinion now eagerly listen to in various geopolitical contexts -- based on the powerful rejoinder: "why should we exercise restraint if others do not?" -- could be effectively countered, and an overall global consensus internationally established, based on a universally shared norm and entailing a cooperative framework based on a common interest, preventing any country (and any subnational group) - if necessary by force, with the backing of the entire international community - from acquiring nuclear weaponry and/or the capability to manufacture nuclear-explosive devices.